In this course students will learn:

 Next to introductory sessions on topical wicked problems, interdisciplinary cooperation and public value, four task groups of four students will be formed.
 The task groups will be fully interdisciplinary, with one representative of each of the participating departments.
 In the task group you select a recent and contested public issue that you both research from different disciplinary perspectives and for which you formulate a strategy to create public value related to the public issue at stake.

-The end result or the product of your work will be presented during a plenary (and public) meeting in the presence of the supervisors and the deans of the faculty Law, Economics and Governance and the Utrecht University College.
+You will present learnings, findings, and your final interventions during a public exhibition.
 The so called ‘products’ may have very different shapes: from presenting a report, a plan, an experiment to an exhibition or a short seminar with stakeholders.

 Bachelor 1 completed